marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Index.rst

 **What is this?**

-•  intended to be of help for developers
+•  intended to be of help for developers -- when you would otherwise do a general internet research
-•  quickly find some interesting starting points to new topics
+•  quickly find some interesting starting points
 •  a collection of pointers, structured by topics
-•  give an idea about what topics are of interest in TYPO3 context
+•  a list of topics with their names in TYPO3 context
 •  a place to keep search results
 •  a curated list
 •  a time saver for you - hopefully!